stephenh/stephenh.github.com/pages/first-principles.markdown

 It is hard to articulate how nice it is to work in a codebase like this.
 If you haven't, it can seem like not a big deal, e.g. why is this important?
 However, after you have worked in a codebase like this, you realize how nice life can be: you can easily find things, because they're all in their expected place.
 You can easily read code from other team members, because you all use the same convention/idioms/etc. You get to focus on the real business problems and logic.

-To achieve this, you basically pick conventions and follow them.
+To achieve this, you (as in the team) basically pick conventions and follow them.
 Advocate for them in code reviews.
 Adapt them as needed.
-If a convention is not working, that's fine, change it, but go change all of the old convention over to the new.
+If a convention is not working, that's fine, change it (by discussing and agreeing to it at the team-level), but go change all of the old convention over to the new.

 Concrete actions: